nkh/P6-Data-Dump-Tree/README.md

     aaaaa\naaaaa\n(+12)[0..23]

-The specified length is displayed, the length of the remaining part length is displayed within parenthesis.
+The specified length is displayed, the length of the remaining part is displayed within parenthesis.

 #### DDTR::MatchDetails